My name is Benjamin Piouffle, I'm a

 Epitech.
 I also studied for one year abroad at the

 California State University of Long Beach (USA).

-Moreover, I am the founder of CaptainFact, a nonprofit dedicated to bring collaborative, real-time fact-checking tools to citizen, medias and education.
-I have founded and worked on other civic-tech projects that you can find in the Projects section or on my Github.
+I am also the founder of CaptainFact, a nonprofit dedicated to bring collaborative, real-time fact-checking tools to citizen, medias and education.

 First year: C, UNIX systems, security, SQL

 Second year: C++, Web security, network

 Fifth year: Artificial intelligence, evolution programming, personal projects